Camden Town began as rolling fields, transformed into a bustling transport hub then evolved into a cultural epicentre.

 Tracking the Heritage emerged from the thousands of local people we’ve taken on walking tours of the Highline route.
 Many said that it was the first time they had really stopped to admire the physical heritage surrounding them; we want to provide this feeling to the millions of people who visit, work, study or live in Camden.

 There’s a huge amount of fantastic heritage resources out there; an overwhelming amount really.
-To deal with this we’ve enlisted the help of nine young people from the local area.
-These Heritage Trainees will work with experts to collect, collate and distil these resources.
-Their work will be showcased in a permanent exhibition, on this website, and through school workshops and heritage walking tours.
+To deal with this we enlisted the help of nine young people from the local area.
+These Heritage Trainees worked with experts to collect, collate and distil these resources.
+Their work was then showcased in an exhibition in Camden.
+This body of work formed the basis for a new walking tour, online map, physical interventions and a mural.